Message from the Head

 International and industry engagement

-We are also known for engaging in international collaboration and have a strong record for securing external research funding both nationally and abroad.
+We are known for engaging in international collaboration and have a strong record for securing external research funding both nationally and overseas.

 We also work in conjunction with the business community, accounting and legal professionals, government agencies, social welfare bodies, and international organisations.

 Our academics have been seconded to assist government agencies including the Treasury and Australian Taxation Office.
-We also regularly work with international agencies such as the International Monetary Fund and Asian Development Bank to assist with the development of business and tax laws across the Asia-Pacific region.
+We also work with international agencies such as the International Labour Organisation, International Monetary Fund and Asian Development Bank to assist with the development of business and tax laws across the Asia-Pacific region.